Drymonia dodonaea: Biology

+brood being on the wing in August.

 The larvae feed on various deciduous trees, primarily Quercus but also Fagus and Betula.

 The male, but not the female comes to light.
 Females are rarely found at all, probably because they stay up in the tree crowns.
 After mating, the female lays 150 – 200 eggs in small groups on the underside of oak leaves, which hatch after eight to ten days.
 The newly hatched larvae usually live in small groups, older larvae live singly.
 They eat the leaves from the tip inwards so that only the middle nerve is left.
 When the larva is fully grown in August – September, it crawls down on the ground, spinning an oval, earthy cocoon and transforming into a pupa which overwinters.
 Sometimes the pupa can overwinter twice before hatching.